dgroomes/stackoverflow-look-back/search-api/README.md

 Stuff that needs implementing/designing/deciding:

-* [ ] Read the sample posts
+* [ ] DONE Read the sample posts
-* [ ] Index the sample posts (the htmlBody)
+* [ ] DONE Index the sample posts (the htmlBody)
 * [ ] Nice to have.
 Can we index the htmlBody and the tags separately?
 * [ ] JSONify the API response (so it can be used the search-ui).
-* [ ] Adapt search-ui to point optionally to Algolio or search-api.
+* [ ] Adapt search-ui to point optionally to Algolia or search-api.
 This should be decently possible, a lot of projects use the algolia-ui tools and don't use Algolia API.